konsumer/dkart/README.md

 ## Hardware

 It's meant to be very cheap & easy to put together.
-I made a PCB, and you can just solder in a [STM32F401](https://www.banggood.com/STM32F401-Development-Board-STM32F401CCU6-STM32F4-Learning-Board-p-1568897.html) and the [SDCard shield](https://www.banggood.com/SD-Card-Module-Slot-Socket-Reader-Mp3-player-p-74105.html), and it should work.
+I made a PCB, and you can just solder in a [cheap ESP32 board](https://www.banggood.com/Geekcreit-ESP32-WiFibluetooth-Development-Board-Ultra-Low-Power-Consumption-Dual-Cores-Unsoldered-p-1214159.html) and the [SDCard shield](https://www.banggood.com/SD-Card-Module-Slot-Socket-Reader-Mp3-player-p-74105.html), and it should work.

 Originally, I designed this as a custom circuit with really low-resource chips, but realized it was much easier and cheaper to just use more modern ready-made stuff.